MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/create-a-node-grapgh.md

 2. Click the **Graph View** icon in the top center of the window to open the Node Graph.
 Or go to `View -> Open Tab -> Graph View`.
 3. You will see a Node Graph with a single layer connected to the Output Node.
 This is the starting point of the Node Graph.

-## How to Add Nodes
+## How to add nodes

-Now that we have our first Node Graph, let's add some nodes to it.
+Now that our first Node Graph is ready, it's time to add some nodes to it.

 1. <kbd>Right click</kbd> or tap <kbd>Spacebar</kbd> on the empty area.
 This will open a context menu with a list of available nodes.
 2. Type the name of the node you want to add in the search bar.

 ![The menu showing the node names](/img/ctx-menu.png "The ctx menu showing names of the nodes")

-### How to Add a Shadow Filter Node
+### How to add a shadow filter node
-Here, you will learn how to add a **Shadow Filter** node.
+This aspect contains how to add a **Shadow Filter** node.
 You can find the shadow filter icon in the **Filters** category.

 1. Click on **Shadow Filter** node to add it to the Node Graph.

-2. Click on the red-ish circle <span style={{color: "#cc5c5c"}}>⬤</span>, next to the "Filter" label, on the right side of the **Shadow Filter** node, and drag it to the "Filter" socket with the same color in the **Base Layer** node (on the **left** side of the node).
+2. Click on the red-ish circle <span style={{color: "#cc5c5c"}}>⬤</span>, next to the "Filter" label, on the right side of the **Shadow Filter** node.

+3. Drag the circle to the "Filter" socket with the same color in the **Base Layer** node (on the **left** side of the node).

-3. With base Layer selected in the Layers panel, go back to your document and try drawing something.
+4. With base Layer selected in the Layers panel, go back to your document and try drawing something.
 You should see a shadow effect applied to your drawing.